NegatioN/WARP-Pytorch/README.md

 > An implementation of WARP loss which uses matrixes and stays on the GPU in PyTorch.

-An implementation of WARP loss which uses matrixes and stays on the GPU in PyTorch.

 This means instead of using a for-loop to find the first offending negative sample that ranks above our positive, we compute all of them at once.
 Only later do we find which sample is the first offender, and compute the loss with respect to this sample.